Internet’s Latest Crush, IPS Sachin Atulkar, Chats With Us About His Life In & Beyond Khaki

 Your favorite motivational quote?

 Dalai Lama’s quote when he was asked what surprised him about humanity the most:

 “Man.
 Because he sacrifices his health in order to make money.
 Then he sacrifices money to recuperate his health.
 And then he is so anxious about the future that he does not enjoy the present; the result being that he does not live in the present or the future; he lives as if he is never going to die, and then dies having never really lived.”

 Three things you are looking for in your life partner?

 *laughs* No no no!
 I don’t define quality before experiencing it.
 I won’t go on a search for my life partner based on the list of qualities I want.
 I will meet the person and then decide whether I want to spend my life with her.

 I imagine him blushing!
 (And, did I mention that I just skipped a heartbeat?)

 I believe in this saying, ‘Jab Gunaah karo toh Laziz karo!’ *chuckles*

 Oh, my idea of music is very different.
 I like Sufi songs.
-My favorites are Kailash Kher’s ‘Teri Deewani’ and Nusrat Fateh Ali Khan’s ‘Saanson ki Maala’
+My favourites are Kailash Kher’s ‘Teri Deewani’ and Nusrat Fateh Ali Khan’s ‘Saanson ki Maala’.

 As I said that I strive for health and fitness, I would like to conduct a health drive across the country.
 India has the largest young population in the world and to utilize their potential, it’s very necessary to ensure their physical and mental fitness and health.